AdoptOpenJDK/openjdk-docker/tests/README.md

 - `--archs` - Sets the architectures.
 The default are all the architectures AdoptOpenJDK builds for.
 That this time they would be `armv7l`, `aarch64`, `ppc64le`, `s390x`, and `x86_64`.
 - `--builds` - Sets the builds.
 The default are both `slim` and `full`.

-Please to run the tool none of these images options are required.
+Please to note to run the tool none of these images options are required.
 If not passed in they will use the defaults stated above.
 This will be how most users will utilize the tool.
+You still need to pass in `--verify` as this is the **only** required parameter.
+Please see the [verify](#Verify) section for more information.

 ### Delta Hours